Full list of Nuggets

 Infill bays, i.e. rigid restraint | 0.8 to 1.0 |

 BS 8110 has been withdrawn and superceded by Eurocodes.
 See BS EN 1992-3 Design on concrete structures, Part 3: liquid retaining and containg structures which as a similar process but may recommend different factors.
-Alternatively, Report C766 published by CIRIA (2019), which replaces C660 (2007) can be used.
+Also see BS EN 1992-1-1:2023 Design of concrete structures.
+General rules and rules for buildings bridges and civil engineering structures which will superceed part 3.

 Acknowledgement: